 - Cross Easements Both CRNF and CRRM can access and utilize each other's land in certain circumstances in order to operate their respective businesses. - Hydrogen Purchase and Sale CRRM agrees to sell and deliver a committed hydrogen volume of 90,000 mscf per month to CRNF and CRNF agrees to purchase and receive the committed volume.
-CRNF also has the option to purchase excess volume from CRRM, if available. - Raw Water and Facilities Sharing CRNF and CRRM are each owners of an undivided one-half interest in and to the water rights and agree to (i) allocate raw water resources between CVR Energy's Coffeyville refinery and our Coffeyville Facility and (ii) provide for the management of the water intake system which draws raw water from the Verdigris River for both our Coffeyville Facility and CVR Energy's Coffeyville Refinery. - Coke Supply Our Coffeyville Facility purchases pet coke from CVR Energy's Coffeyville Refinery which provides that CRRM must deliver, and the Coffeyville Facility must purchase, during each calendar year an annual required amount of pet coke equal to the lesser of (i) 100 percent of the pet coke or (ii) 500,000 tons of pet coke.
+CRNF also has the option to purchase excess volume from CRRM, if available. - Raw Water and Facilities Sharing CRNF and CRRM are each owners of an undivided one-half interest in and to the water rights and agree to (i) allocate raw water resources between CVR Energy's Coffeyville refinery and our Coffeyville Facility and (ii) provide for the management of the water intake system which draws raw water from the Verdigris River for both our Coffeyville Facility and CVR Energy's Coffeyville refinery. - Coke Supply CRRM must deliver, and our Coffeyville Facility must purchase, during each calendar year an annual required amount of pet coke equal to the lesser of (i) 100 percent of the pet coke or (ii) 500,000 tons of pet coke.
 If during a calendar month, more than 41,667 tons of pet coke is produced and available for purchase, then the Coffeyville Facility will have the option to purchase the excess at the purchase price provided for in the agreement.
-If the option is declined, CRRM may sell the excess to a third-party.

-- Feedstock and Shared Services CRNF and CRRM provide feedstock and other services to one another.
-These feedstocks and services are utilized in the respective production processes of CRRM's Coffeyville Refinery and our Coffeyville Facility.
+If the option is declined, CRRM may sell the excess to a third-party. - Feedstock and Shared Services CRNF and CRRM provide feedstock and other services to one another.
+These feedstocks and services are utilized in the respective production processes of CRRM's Coffeyville refinery and our Coffeyville Facility.
 Feedstocks provided under the agreement include, among others, hydrogen, high-pressure steam, nitrogen, instrument air, oxygen, and natural gas. - Lease CRNF leases certain office and laboratory space from CRRM.